eclipse-archived/ceylon-lang.org/documentation/1.2/reference/statement/import.md

     // assigning a different name to a member of an imported type import org.example.metasyntax { Foo { b=bar } }

+It is also possible to import the members of a top level `object`, or a constructor from a toplevel class:

+    import org.example.person {
+        Person {
+            // import the Person.FromName constructor
+            // so code can just do NamedPerson("Alan", "Turing") NamedPerson=FromName
+        },
+        famousPeople {
+            // import values from the famourPeople object
+            // so code can use them as if they were top level elvis,
+            beethoven
+        }
+    }

 ## Description

 Since Ceylon does not support the use of fully-qualified names in code,